zouharvi/partial-answers-artefacts/README.md

 # Partial Answers as Artefacts

-Work-in-Progress exploration of Fusion of Partial Answers as Artefacts for Multi-Task Classification.
+Initial (work-in-progress) exploration of Fusion of Partial Answers as Artefacts for Multi-Output Classification.
 Authors: Vilém Zouhar, Edu Vallejo Arguinzoniz.

 ## Running the code